Having ‘worker’ employment status would give drivers 2 basis employment rights

 A full-time worker would be entitled to receive 28 days paid leave every year (equivalent to 5.6 weeks) and be paid for it.
 Part time workers would receive holiday leave on a pro rata basis.

 Holiday pay is normally calculated as 12.07% of annual income.

-As an example, a driver with worker employment status working 50 hours per week and earning £12.00 per hour after expenses could be entitled to the sum of £3,744.00 per annum as ‘backdated’ compensation for unpaid holiday leave.
-The law regards this sum as an unlawful deduction from workers wages.
+As an example, assuming the NMW is £8.72, a driver with worker employment status working an average of 50 hours per week would be entitled to at least approximately £2,720.00 per year as ‘backdated’ compensation for unpaid holiday leave.

 Right not to receive less than minimum wage

 This right does not mean a driver with worker employment status will receive the minimum wage.

 The right is to receive not less than the minimum wage after deducting Uber commission and vehicle related expenses.